Are you here to learn the basics of speaking Tagalog? Then you should probably start like how Filipinos start – learning

 Now, the challenge for you is to understand deeper, the structure, the grammar, and more.
 If you think that learning Tagalog nouns is enough, you have a long journey to take because this is just the beginning.
 There are other essential words and parts of speech to learn.
 In fact, we encourage you to continue learning topics such as prepositions, once you master nouns in Tagalog.

 If you want to learn the Tagalog language to become fluent, the Ling app can help you achieve your goal.
-Ling App will provide you with a series of topics that are made interesting to learn.
-It has advanced features to help you develop your language skills.
+It will provide you with a series of topics that are interesting to learn.
+Also, the Ling app has advanced features to help you develop your language skills.

-Besides, you can always come back to our blog to discover more about the Filipino culture!
+Besides, you can always come back to our blog to discover more about Filipino culture!

-They say that Filipinos are very welcoming and hospitable that they speak English to foreigners.
+They say that Filipinos are very welcoming and hospitable and that they speak English to foreigners.
 But imagine the look on their face and happiness when a foreigner speaks their language!
 It will make them feel that they are appreciated and respected.
-So, why not grab your phone or computer and start learning Tagalog with the Ling app now?
+So, why not grab your phone and download the app on the Play Store or App Store?
+Start learning Tagalog with the Ling app now!